inconvergent/cl-veq/DOCS.md

 args: (&key (n 0) inds (start 0) itr cnt arr fxs exs nxs)

 n is the number of iterations
-start is the first index. then n-1 more. inds is indices to iterate. replaces n/start arr is the arrays to be defined/referenced itr is the symbol representing indices cnt is the symbol representing iterations from 0
+start is the first (row) index. then n-1 more. inds is (row) indices to iterate. replaces n/start arr is the arrays to be defined/referenced itr is the symbol representing indices cnt is the symbol representing iterations from 0